 Originally published at: https://integrallife.com/the-baby-and-the-bathwater-saving-liberalism/

-In this episode of The Ken Show we explore five themes that are near and dear to the liberal heart — tolerance, nonviolence, power, privilege, and gender — each of which has been corrupted by regressive elements on both the left and right.
-Watch as Ken helps identify the healthy expressions of these issues that we woudicld like to include in a more integral embrace, while weeding out the unhealthy regressive versions that most of these have devolved into.
+In this episode of The Ken Show we explore five themes near and dear to the liberal heart — tolerance, nonviolence, power, privilege, and gender — celebrating the healthy aspects of each that we want to include in a more integral embrace, while weeding out the unhealthy regressive narratives that most of these have devolved into.

 Originally published at: https://integrallife.com/the-baby-and-the-bathwater-saving-liberalism/